JonasSC/Connectors/documentation/tutorials/multiplexer2.rst

 >>> import connectors

-The following implementation of the improved multiplexer is almost identical to the ``SimpleMultiplexer`` from the :ref:`previous tutorial<multiplexer1>`.
+The following implementation of the improved multiplexer is almost identical to the ``Multiplexer`` class from the :ref:`previous tutorial<multiplexer1>`.
 It is only enhanced by the :meth:`~Multiplexer.__input_condition` method, which is decorated to become the :meth:`~Multiplexer.input` method's :obj:`~connectors.Input.notify_condition`.

 >>> class Multiplexer: